johnchae/hangman/README.md

 # hangman
-Hangman game made in C++, March 2015
+Hangman game made in C++ using SDL2